This is the progress I made towards my 2012 bucket list!

-Last January, I published a bucket list for 2012.
+Last January, I published a 2012 bucket list.
 Do you remember?

-My bucket list was somewhat different from what I have seen published in other websites.
-Yes, I included things I have wanted to do in a long time.
+My bucket list was somewhat different from what I have seen published on other websites.
+Yes, I included things I have wanted to do for a long time.
 However, the emphasis was on local adventures and spots close to where I live (about 100 miles).
-I would have like to include my plans for traveling around the globe, a list of 10+ countries to visit or a stay on a location for half a year.
+I would have like to include my plans for traveling around the globe, a list of 10+ countries to visit, or a stay on a location for half a year.
 But that wasn’t realistic and I am not the kind of person who writes stuff just because.

 Here is what I accomplished and what I didn’t (with some comments):